-(9) Limited liability company. - Either a domestic limited liability company organized under Chapter 57C-Chapter 57D of the General Statutes or a foreign limited liability company authorized by that Chapter to transact business in this State that is classified for federal income tax purposes as a partnership.
-As applied to a limited liability company that is a partnership under this Part, the term "partner" means a member of the limited liability

-(12) North Carolina taxable income. - Defined in G.S.
+- (9) Limited liability company.
+Either a domestic limited liability company organized under Chapter 57C Chapter 57D of the General Statutes or a foreign limited liability company authorized by that Chapter to transact business in this State that is classified for federal income tax purposes as a - business in this State that is classified for federal income tax purposes as a partnership.
+As applied to a limited liability company that is a partnership under this Part, the term "partner" means a member of the limited liability company. - ...
+(12) North Carolina taxable income.
+Defined in G.S.
 105-153.5.
 G.S.
 105-153.4."